D♯ Minor

 How to play D♯ minor on the piano

-If you look at the keyboard, you'll see black keys in groups of two and three.
-In the groups of two, the black key to the right is the root of D♯ minor.
-With that root note, you can start to build the chord.
+To play the D♯ minor chord, start by finding its root: D♯.
+Looking at the keyboard, you'll see black keys in groups of two and three.
+In the groups of two, the black key on the right is D♯.
+From there, you can build the chord.

-The D♯ minor chord features the following notes: D♯, F♯, and A♯.
-With your right hand, you can play the chord using the following fingers:
+The D♯ minor chord consists of the following notes: D♯, F♯ and A♯.
+With your right hand, you can play the chord using these fingers:

 A♯ - Fifth finger (5)